 Why Quality Leads are Expensive

-Getting more leads at a lower cost is always at the top of lead generation objectives, especially for startups and small businesses.
-In fact, a HubSpot survey revealed that 65% of B2B marketers claim that generating traffic and leads is their top priority.
+Getting more leads at a lower cost is always at the top of marketing and lead generation objectives, especially for startups and small businesses.
+In fact, our own research on marketing strategy found that 65% of B2B marketers claim that generating traffic and leads is their top priority.

-Another study revealed that 61% of B2B marketers find it extremely difficult to generate high-quality leads.
+Another one of our studies revealed that 61% of B2B marketers find it extremely difficult to generate high-quality leads.
 Most companies aim to reduce their cost per lead (CPL), thinking that the cheaper the lead is, the lower the cost per acquisition (CPA), and the bigger the profit margin.
 But in reality, quality sales leads don’t come cheap.

 But, Why are Quality Leads So Expensive?